brianloveswords/hookshot/README.md

 See
 [examples/webhook-server.js](https://github.com/brianloveswords/hookshot/blob/master/examples/webhook-server.js)
-for an example `notify_url` receiver written in ES6.
+for an example `notifiers` receiver written in ES6.
 The server listens for hookshot notifications and sends a status update to a Slack channel so people can keep easily track of what's going on with a hookshot task.